kdl-org/kdl/SPEC.md

   characters](https://www.w3.org/International/questions/qa-bidi-unicode-controls)
 * `U+FEFF`, aka Zero-width Non-breaking Space (ZWNBSP)/Byte Order Mark (BOM), except as the first code point in a document.

-### Version marker

-A version marker `/- kdl-version 2` (or `1`) _MAY_  be added to the beginning of a KDL document, optionally preceded by the BOM, and parsers _MAY_ use that as a hint as to which version to parse the document as.

 ## Full Grammar